Updated 16th June 2020

 Instead of copying content from another site and pasting in your own, come up with your own original content.
-It is acceptable to use other sources to help emphasise a point, but using other sites as the bulk of your own is not proper.
-In situations where you do reference other sources, quote reasonable amounts of text and site them to give rightful credit.
+It's acceptable to use other sources to help emphasise a point, but using other sites as the bulk of your own is not proper.
+In situations where you do reference other sources, quote reasonable amounts of text and cite them to give rightful credit.

-Instead of spamming ping servers, you should utilise software that notifies ping servers of significant updates to your site or when new articles are released.
-This provides an accurate account of how relevant your site is and how beneficial it is for readers.
+Instead of spamming ping servers, you should utilise software that notifies ping servers of actual significant updates to your site or when new articles are released.
+This provides an accurate account of how relevant and beneficial your site is for readers.

 White Hat SEO Techniques to Utilise